 • The ASTERIA 6U CubeSat was deployed from the International Space Station on November 21, 2017.
 It will test the use of CubeSats for astronomy research.
 13)

 - For the next few months, the ASTERIA technology demonstration will test whether a CubeSat can perform precise measurements of change in a star's light.
-This fluctuation is useful for a number of commercial and astrophysics applications, including the discovery and study of planets outside of our solar system, known as exoplanets.
+This fluctuation is useful for a number of commercial and astrophysics applications, including the discovery and study of planets outside of the Solar System, known as exoplanets.

-• November 21, 2017: Early this morning, NanoRacks successfully completed the Company’s 13th CubeSat deployment mission from the International Space Station.
+• November 21, 2017: NanoRacks successfully completed the Company’s 13th CubeSat deployment mission from the International Space Station.
 As these five CubeSats enter low-Earth orbit, this brings NanoRacks to 176 total CubeSats deployed into space via the NRCSD (NanoRacks CubeSat Deployer).

-Additionally, NanoRacks is pleased to share that this mission marks the first deployment of the industry standard 6U CubeSats in the 2U x 3U form factor from the NanoRacks ‘Doublewide’ Deployers.
+Additionally, NanoRacks shared that this mission marked the first deployment of the industry standard 6U CubeSats in the 2U x 3U form factor from the NanoRacks ‘Doublewide’ Deployers.
 The 6U satellites deployed were EcAMSat, Dellingr, and ASTERIA.

 The NRCSD-13 Mission included satellites launched on the most recent SpaceX and Orbital ATK commercial resupply services missions to station for NASA, which launched Aug.
 14 and on Nov.
 12, 2017, respectively.